 - Can it guide you toward better license negotiations?

 - Can it set out permissible text and data mining provisions in your licenses?

 We provide a sample licensing policy below.
 It is reproduced, with permission, from the third edition of Licensing Digital Content: A Practical Guide for Librarians.
-Also see Introduction to Digital Licensing eTutorial.
+Also see our online course Introduction to Digital Licensing.

 LICENSING POLICY FOR ABC LIBRARY OF XYZ ORGANIZATION

 I. Purpose of Policy

-The purpose of this policy is to educate ABC Library staff about licensing basics and to provide a consistent procedure for licensing content for the library and organization.
+The purpose of this policy is to educate ABC Library staff about licensing basics and to provide a consistent procedure for licensing content for the library or organization.
 It is not intended to act as a substitute for legal advice, and proper legal advice should be obtained when necessary.